 There are now 46 days remaining until Orioles Opening Day.
-That’s Mike Flanagan days until there’s baseball again.
-The number has not been issued to a new player since Jeremy Guthrie, who was using it when Flanagan died, left the team.
-Pitchers and catchers report to Sarasota later this week!
+In uniform number terms, that’s another Mike Flanagan days to go until real baseball is back with us.
+The number has not been assigned to a new player since Flanagan’s death.

 Around the blogO’sphere

 Analyzing what truly matters about the Orioles’ preseason win projections (The Baltimore Banner)

 The Banner’s Jon Meoli breaks down some of the reasons why last week’s projections might have been lower than fans think the team deserves.

 Orioles position preview: Bullpen has upside but questions persist (The Baltimore Sun)